About Simply Ragdolls

 To make a long story somewhat shorter, Theodore started showing symptoms very similar to those we had seen in Bart.
 Bouts of lethargy, facial swelling, notable miscoordination, and a new one: seizures.
 It was all too much to be a coincidence.
 We tried every test and medication our vets could think of, even taking him to a neuro specialist and coordinating with the veterinary team at CSU.
 Nothing made sense.
 After months of this, it was clear Theo was beyond the point of recovery, and we made the devastating choice to end his suffering.

 I again reached out to the breeder, this time with the evidence of the countless tests and the necropsy report.
 I was met again with defensiveness.
 Maybe it was my fault.
 They didn’t even share the same genetics, after all.
 Despite the flaws and blatant inaccuracy of her argument, she ultimately refused to accept any accountability for what had happened.
 I, in my grieving state, resolved to learn as much about her business as I could.
 I found that she was indeed not a TICA-registered breeder and was producing more than the number of litters allowed to be bred annually in a facility without a state license.
 I was outraged by the whole thing.
 However, I also felt somewhat responsible for naively doing business with a dishonest breeder, for failing to ask the right questions, and for ignoring the red flags along the way.
-Ultimately, I decided I would become the Ragdoll breeder I wished I had found the first time around.
+Ultimately, I decided I would become the Ragdoll breeder I wished I had found the first time around, and thus, Simply Ragdolls was born.

 Two Ragdoll kittens cuddling in bread bowl